react-navigation/react-navigation.github.io/versioned_docs/version-8.x/headers.md

 There are a couple of things to notice here:

-1. On iOS, the status bar text and icons are black, and this doesn't look great over a dark-colored background.
-We won't discuss it here, but you should be sure to configure the status bar to fit with your screen colors [as described in the status bar guide](status-bar.md).
+1. On iOS, the status bar text and icons are black by default, which doesn't look great over a dark background.
+We won't discuss it here, but see the [status bar guide](status-bar.md) to configure it.
 2. The configuration we set only applies to the home screen; when we navigate to the details screen, the default styles are back.
-We'll look at how to share `options` between screens now.
+We'll look at how to share `options` between screens next.

 ## Sharing common `options` across screens

-It is common to want to configure the header in a similar way across many screens.
-For example, your company brand color might be red and so you want the header background color to be red and the tint color to be white.
-Conveniently, these are the colors we're using in our running example, and you'll notice that when you navigate to the `DetailsScreen` the colors go back to the defaults.
-Wouldn't it be awful if we had to copy the `options` header style properties from `Home` to `Details`, and for every single screen we use in our app?
-Thankfully, we do not.
-We can instead move the configuration up to the native stack navigator under `screenOptions`:
+Often we want to apply the same options to all screens in a navigator.
+Instead of repeating the same options for each screen, we can use `screenOptions` on the navigator.

 ```js name="Common screen options" snack static2dynamic
 import * as React from 'react';